dynamics-research-group/pbshm-framework/README.md

 # PBSHM Framework
 The PBSHM Framework is a preconfigured version of the [PBSHM Core](https://github.com/dynamics-research-group/pbshm-flask-core) and module ecosystem.
 The goal of the PBSHM Core was to build a base application which facilitated the curation of PBSHM Modules which in turn consume [PBSHM Schema](https://github.com/dynamics-research-group/pbshm-schema) data.
-The purpose of the PBSHM Framework is to provide a single packaged product of the [PBSHM Schema](https://github.com/dynamics-research-group/pbshm-schema), [PBSHM Core](https://github.com/dynamics-research-group/pbshm-flask-core), and any relevant PBSHM Modules: to showcase the available technology in an easy to use manner and enable anyone, regardless of their coding knowledge, to interact with the aforementioned technology.
+The purpose of the PBSHM Framework is to provide a single packaged product of the [PBSHM Schema](https://github.com/dynamics-research-group/pbshm-schema), [PBSHM Core](https://github.com/dynamics-research-group/pbshm-flask-core), and any relevant PBSHM Modules: to showcase the available technology in an easy-to-use manner and enable anyone, regardless of their coding knowledge, to interact with the aforementioned technology.

 For more information on the PBSHM Core, please see the [GitHub repository](https://github.com/dynamics-research-group/pbshm-flask-core).
 Each module included within the PBSHM Framework is linked [below](#included-modules), with details of the module authors and any further information on how to use the module.
 For more information on how to create a module for PBSHM Core, please see the [module template](https://github.com/dynamics-research-group/pbshm-module-template) repository.

-The minimum version of Python required to run the PBSHM Framework is version 3.9.18.
+The minimum version of Python required to run the PBSHM Framework is version 3.11.
 [Click here](#installation) for details on how to install the PBSHM Framework on your local machine.

 ## Included modules
-Below is a list of modules included within the framework and links to the corresponding repositories and guides.
+Below are a list of modules included within the framework and links to the corresponding repositories and guides.
 | Module | Description | Author | Repo | Documentation |
 | --- | --- | --- | --- | --- |
 | `pbshm-channel-toolbox` | A collection of tools to help process channel data | [dsbrennan](https://github.com/dsbrennan) | [dsbrennan/channel-tools](https://github.com/dsbrennan/channel-tools) | [README](https://github.com/dsbrennan/channel-tools/blob/main/README.md) |